sybrew/the-seo-framework/readme.txt

 *Fred Brooks' law: "What one developer can do in one month, two developers can do in two months."*

 TODO: RTL stylesheet update.
 TODO: Regression: Title compatibility test --UltimateMember has been fixed thus far.
-TODO: Regression: Emptying the home page title tagline when one was set will show its inputted value as a placeholder.
-PHP issue, not JS.
+TODO wpforo

 TODO: Update plugin setup guide, as pagination settings have been updated.